Estimated reading time: 5 minutes

-You need to get organized with your finances, set-up product displays, or service standards as well as developing internal processes to run the business.
+You need to get organized with your finances, set up product displays or service standards as well as develop internal processes to run the business.

-While it takes a bit of time to get a business established with all of the internal processes that need to be created, once a business is up and running it can be easy to get in a rut.
+While it takes a bit of time to get a business established with all of the internal processes that need to be created, once a business is up and running, it can be easy to get into a rut.

 Small business owners need to make a conscious effort to get over this hump in order to grow and take the business to the next level.

 An articulated vision and mission statement establishes the foundation and focus of a new business.

 However, it is easy to lose sight of the vision while managing the day-to-day responsibilities.

 If you feel the business is becoming stagnant, take some time to stop and think about what the goal is and refocus efforts around the original vision and mission of the organization.